paisan/AC-Aviation/source/GMM/Management_Personnel.rst

 :ref:`Repop P.`

-Engineering and Planning Controller reports directly to the :ref:`Maintenance Manager` and has duties and responsible to:
+Engineering and Planning Control reports directly to the :ref:`Maintenance Director` and has duties and responsible to:

 a) Follow up and ensure that aircraft maintenance/inspection activities are carried out according to specified requirements.